 There’s a Giant, Hallucinatory Shrine to Oranges Hidden in Houston

 The Orange Show appears like a mirage in Houston’s residential East End, its bright-white walls adorned with colorful metalwork and topped with multiple Texas and US flags.
 It’s a vibrant, carnivalesque fever dream where concrete, brick, iron, tile, and assorted found objects come together in a multi-level, maze-like construction.
-These jumbled layers resist comprehension, offering a taste of the oddities that lie within.
+These jumbled layers resist comprehension, offering a small taste of the oddities that lie within.

 Postman Jeff McKissack began building his magnum opus on an empty lot across the street from his house in 1956.
-It was a single-handed labor of love for the 54-year-old, and everything you see at The Orange Show today is original to McKissack’s whimsical vision, structural tweaks aside.
+It was a single-handed labor of love for the 54-year-old, and everything you see at The Orange Show today is original to McKissack’s whimsical vision, latent structural tweaks aside.

-Nobody knows why the late McKissack was so in love with oranges, but theories amplify the site’s mythical allure.
-Jonathan Beitler, director of communications at The Orange Show Center for Visionary Art, says his favorite involves McKissack’s truck breaking down in the middle of nowhere, forcing him to survive on the oranges he was delivering.
+Nobody knows why the late McKissack was so in love with oranges, but running theories embody the site’s mythical allure.
+Jonathan Beitler, director of communications at The Orange Show Center for Visionary Art, says his favorite involves McKissack’s truck breaking down in the middle of nowhere, forcing him to survive on just the oranges he was delivering.
 Another tale says McKissack was visited by an orange god in a dream.

-In 1979, decades after he began his work, McKissack opened his world to the public.
+In 1979, decades after he began his work, McKissack opened his palace to the public.
 He passed away shortly after in 1980, just a couple of days before his 78th birthday.
 According to Beitler, some people believe

-“He had these ideas that it was going to be a bigger attraction than anything else in the city,” tells Beitler.
+“He had these ideas that it was going to be a bigger attraction than anything else in the city,” explains Beitler.
 “He thought more people would be coming to The Orange Show every year than the Astrodome or Disneyland.”